tmfg/digitraffic/pages/ohjeita-en.md

 Instructions in effect from 1st of June 2020

+## How can I be aware of updates and incidents?
+Check the status page [https://status.digitraffic.fi](https://status.digitraffic.fi).
+You can also subscribe to status updates with the  **Subscribe to updates** function.

 ## HTTPS- vs HTTP-protocol

 All APIs of Digitraffic supports HTTPS-protocol, so there is no reason to use unencrypted HTTP-protocol.